Frank Robins Company

 "my legal domicile is in Huntsville, Ill.
 (P.O.
 Augusta), my permanent residence being at Havana, and I last left the United States on Sept.
 1917, arriving at Havana, Cuba, on Sept.
 1917, where I am now residing for the purpose of conducting business on behalf of Frank Robins Co. agents for Burroughs Adding Machine Co., Remington Typewriter Co, etc. of U.S.A." [emphasis added]

-I now know for certain that the writer of the three postcards using FRCo perfins worked for the Frank Robins Co.
+I now know for certain that the writer of the four postcards using FRCo perfins worked for the Frank Robins Co.
 This is the proof needed to establish ownership of the perfins just short of having a cover with a Frank Robins corner card and perfin stamp.
 Ralph W. Crain was using the stamps of his company to write home to his mother and two sons who were staying with his mother while attending high school in the U.S.

 Employee use of FRCo perfin stamp